crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_pfsense.md

 We have created a [pfSense package](https://docs.netgate.com/pfsense/en/latest/packages/list.html) with a simple UI to configure the Security Engine and the Firewall Remediation Component (bouncer).

-Three types of configuration are supported:
+Three types of setup are supported:

 **Small** (remediation only) - the pfSense machine receives blocklists from a CrowdSec Security Engine that you are running on a different machine.